A mastopexy (breast lift) is reshaping and raising sagging (ptotic) breast tissues and the nipple

 Dr Sanki, our female breast lift surgeon in Sydney, has an all-female, surgical team available weekly.
 Surgery can be a vulnerable time for women, and having the security of an all female surgical team can be comforting and reassuring.
 Dr Sanki’s team are not picked upon their gender, but are picked for their experience, dedication and skill.

-You can usually use your private health insurance for a breast lift in Sydney if you have pre-approval from Medicare using the photographs taken in our office.
-Medicare also requires that you have your surgery within 7 years of the birth of your last child.
+Medicare and your private health insurance can only be used if very significant breast ptosis is present.
+The Medicare requirement is that the nipples must be pointing to the ground and two-thirds of the breast tissue lie below the inframammary fold.
+Medicare also require that photographic evidence is provided in your file to confirm these examination findings.
 Private health insurance usually pays for all your operating theatre and hospital costs, including the post-operative stay.
 Medicare and your private insurance may also contribute to the doctors’ bills.
 You can call your health fund and see if you are covered for Medicare Benefits number 45558.
 Breast implants are not covered by Medicare or your health fund.

 An experienced breast lift surgeon in Sydney should perform the surgery.
 A breast lift with implants may sound simple but it is real surgery, and should be performed with sophisticated surgical technique for the safest and best results.
 It carries real risks, and as such should be considered carefully.
 Fortunately, breast lift surgery in Sydney is safely performed by our highly experienced surgeons.